Ballantynes fire: Fire

-Approximately half an hour after the fire was discovered, the heat and smoke went into flashover, erupting across the conjoined first-floors of the Congreve's, Goodman's, and Pratt's buildings.
+Approximately half an hour after the fire was discovered, the heat and smoke went into flashover, erupting across the conjoined first floors of the Congreve's, Goodman's, and Pratt's buildings.
 After flashover the first floor was almost instantly consumed by a wall of flame.
 Over time superheated gas and fire began working into the floors above.
-Workers on the multiple top floors attempted to let firefighters know they were there by banging at windows before being killed by heat, fire or smoke.
+Workers on the upper floors attempted to let firefighters know they were there by banging at windows before being killed by asphyxiation.
 However, the fire-brigade ladders were blocked from reaching the top floor by the store's rigid verandahs.